leangen/graphql-spqr-spring-boot-starter/README.md

 [![Build Status](https://travis-ci.org/leangen/graphql-spqr-spring-boot-starter.svg?branch=master)](https://travis-ci.org/leangen/graphql-spqr-spring-boot-starter)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)](https://raw.githubusercontent.com/leangen/graphql-spqr-spring-boot-starter/master/LICENSE)

-## NOTICE
-This project is on a temporary hiatus.
-I hope to resume it shortly.
-In doing so, I must first assess the current state.
-I have removed the access to issues for the time being to get a chance to clean them up and prevent people from abusing the issues to ask for new releases.
-I'll restore the access as soon as I can.
-Sorry for the inconvenience, and thanks for your patience.

-## A friendly warning

-This project is still in early development and, while fairly well tested, should be considered as ALPHA stage as long as the version is 0.0.X.

 ## Project setup / Dependencies

 To use this starter in a typical Spring Boot project, add the following dependencies to your project: